anthonypaulnoble.com

 Rest assured all effort and experience is applied to make sure your design and tattoo is successful...patience and belief helps the whole process flow more naturally.

 Before this design though, we will talk a lot about your tastes and the options.
 I'll look at it from different perspectives and try to foresee any possible problems, challenges and opportunities.
-And from there with your support I will go ahead and design.
-Balance can be challenging here as your input is vital to the whole thing (sometimes a small input, sometimes large), but then there also needs to be a letting go where I explore the design and work out the best solutions.
+Balance can be challenging here as your input is vital to the whole thing (sometimes a small input, sometimes large), but then there also needs to be a letting go where I work out the best solutions.
 Often I will ask for more input or opinion along the way.
-Sometimes I will send designs before the appointment date, and for other projects, you may not see the design until the day...to make it much easier to explain all the options/ layers/ designs.

 Realistic designs are often done digitally on photoshop, so we can explore more options quicker, and change things easily.